• Home /

 A Letter of Explanation is a way for home buyers to clarify aspects of their mortgage application that may not be clear to a lender.
 The common mortgage acronym for Letter of Explanation is LOE.

-Lenders request the buyers write a letter of explanation whenever there’s unusual or unclear information in the context of the mortgage application, including:
+Lenders request that buyers write a letter of explanation whenever there is unusual or unclear information in the context of the mortgage application, including:

 1. Explanations for gaps in employment